1j01/textual-paint/README.md

 - The selection box border appears inside instead of outside (and lacks dashes).
 For the text box, I hid the border because it was too visually confusing, but it should also have an outer border.
 - The canvas flickers when zooming in with the Magnifier tool.
 - Some languages don't display correctly.
+- The cursor can blink on the canvas while focus is on the character input.
+In fact you can have three blinking cursors at once if you open the command palette (via the icon in the top left corner) with a cursor on the canvas and focus on the character input.

 ### Menus
 - Due to limitations of the terminal, shortcuts using <kbd>Shift</kbd> or <kbd>Alt</kbd> might not work.
 Menus are not keyboard navigable, because I can't detect <kbd>Alt</kbd>+<kbd>F</kbd>, etc.